znsio/specmatic-documentation/documentation/insights.md

 ### Integrating with CI/CD Pipelines

 To get the most out of Specmatic Insights, you need to integrate it into your CI/CD pipelines.
-Follow these steps for your:
-* Client
-* BFF Service
-* Order Domain API service
+Follow these steps for your Client, BFF Service & Order Domain API service

 1. As explained in above steps, ensure Specmatic is present in your CI pipelines, helping 'test' and 'virtualize'.
 2. Then, add the 'Specmatic Insights GitHub Build Reporter' to both your consumer and provider CI workflow, after specmatic has run.